ziweiwu/react-date-picker/README.md

 # react-hig-datepicker

-Build a simple date picker component with HIG element and style
+This is a simple date picker component with HIG element and style
 - based on react-datepicker https://github.com/Hacker0x01/react-datepicker
 - based on HIG components library https://github.com/Autodesk/hig